blondimi/qcover/tacas16/README.md

-To benchmark QCover against all the nets, execute benchmarks.sh as follows:
+To benchmark QCover against all the instances, execute benchmarks.sh as follows:

 ```
   cd benchmarks